 The Fort Worth Stockyards National Historic District is known for its Western heritage and rich history.
 Where else can you see a herd of Texas longhorns and real cowboys strolling down the brick walkways like they did in the Old West?
 Nowhere but Fort Worth.
 It’s no surprise that this city is known as Cowtown, Texas.

-Whenever someone I know is visiting the Fort Worth area for the first time and wants to know what to do with their time, I send them to the Fort Worth Stockyards.
+This is why whenever someone I know is visiting the Fort Worth area for the first time and wants to know what to do with their time, I send them to the Fort Worth Stockyards.
 It’s the perfect place to discover what Fort Worth is all about.
 Whether you’re looking for Western shops, restaurants, rodeos, cattle drives, saloons, or historical landmarks, you’ll find them at the Stockyards — there’s no need to go elsewhere.

 Most of the action happens on East Exchange Avenue, but don’t overlook West Exchange Avenue.
 The Stockyards District is a magical place to go that never gets old.
 Below, I’ve listed some of my favorite things to do while visiting the Fort Worth Stockyards — and this is coming from a Fort Worth native.